 8. Monitoring and evaluation

 The M&E system will give strong emphasis to monitoring of targeting performance.
 All implementing Partners (IP) will be required to provide disaggregated data on women and youth participation, in relation to overall programme targets, including further disaggregation by People with Disability (PWD) (where possible).
 The M&E system will collect and analyse information about programme outreach, effectiveness of the targeting strategy and specific benefits for women and youth.
 This requires strong coordination and collaboration between the M&E responsible person and the Gender and Social Development experts/Focal Points at all levels.
 Impact will be assessed on the basis of methodologically gender sensitive baseline, mid-term and completion surveys which will use key indicators to measure women’s empowerment and youth inclusion.
 The proposed Social Inclusion and Environment and Climate Related Indicators are presented in Appendix 5.

+Roles and responsibiliites of the executing entities in monitoring are described in Appendix 7.

 References